grow/grow/README.md

     grow init cards ~/example.com/

-(3) Run a small web server for on-demand editing and previewing.
+(3) Run a small web server for live editing and previewing.

     grow run ~/example.com/

 (4) Deploy your site to the public web.

     grow deploy ~/example.com/

+See a full list of commands using: `grow help`.

 ## Contributing